Updated 08/18/2025

 Scheduling Blockit Streamlined AI-assisted scheduling and calendar coordination

-Building Replit / Loveable Idea → App with AI-assisted coding and deployment
+Building Claude Code / Lovable Idea → App with AI-assisted coding and deployment

 AI Company Baseline